-Included in the system are side cameras which are displayed on the digital monitor.
+The system might also have side cameras which are displayed on the digital monitor.
 Side cameras are activated with the turn signals.
 Putting on your right turn signal will display the passenger side camera and your left signal will display the drivers side camera.
 Putting the vehicle in reverse will activate the back-up camera.
 The rear camera is the primary, and will override the side cameras if the vehicle is placed in reverse.
 The rear camera can be turned on while driving for use as a rearview mirror.